bartificer/programming-by-stealth/docs/pbs11.md

 ![PBS 11 Demo](../assets/pbs11/Screen-Shot-2016-03-17-at-15.08.35-e1458227378869.png)

 I want draw your attention to a few key features of the second, more advanced, table example.
-Firstly, the regions of the table are used to style the header, footer, and table body differently.
-The `:nth-child pseudo-class` we learned about in [the previous instalment](https://www.bartbusschots.ie/s/2016/03/04/programming-by-stealth-10-of-x-yet-more-css/) is used heavily in this example – to set column widths, and to create the zebra-pattern in the rows.
+First, the regions of the table are used to style the header, footer, and table body differently.
+The `:nth-child pseudo-class` we learned about in [the previous instalment](https://pbs.bartificer.net/pbs10) is used heavily in this example – to set column widths, and to create the zebra pattern in the rows.

-Because there are two table showing the same log data, the column widths are applied with a class rather than ID.
-However, the third table is a one-of-a-kind table, so it’s column widths are applied with an ID.
+Because there are two tables showing the same log data, the column widths are applied with a class rather than ID.
+However, the third table is a one-of-a-kind table.
+So its column widths are applied with an ID.

 Finally, I want to draw your attention to a few features in the third table.
 It sets an explicit pixel width on the first two columns, and sets the width of the third column to `auto`.
-As you re-size the window, you’ll see the first two columns remain the same width, and the last one absorbs all the change.
+As you resize the window, you’ll see the first two columns remain the same width, and the last one absorbs all the change.
 You’ll also see that the middle column has been set to truncate if needed, and to indicate the presence of truncation with ellipses.
 The ellipses are only present on one URL, because only one URL is too long to fit within the allocated space.

 ## Conclusions

 We have now finished our introduction to HTML and CSS, and are ready to move onto our first real programming language – JavaScript.
-To keep the chunks bite-sized, we’ve going to first learn some JavaScript basics in the abstract, removed from the web context, before moving on to learn how to integrate JavaScript into web pages.
+To keep the chunks bite-sized, we’re going to first learn some JavaScript basics in the abstract, removed from the web context, before moving on to learn how to integrate JavaScript into web pages.